graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/queries.md

 Disjoint patterns are analogous to cartesian products in SQL: the binding tuple stream after the `MATCH` clause contains all possible pairs of the disjoint patterns.

 Vertices and edges are the core of all graph queries, but often we may want to reason about our graph at the level of _paths_.
-Paths are a collection of edges, and can be specified in gSQL++ using two constructs: inside of an edge pattern or outside of an edge pattern.
+Paths are a collection of edges, and can be specified in gSQL++ using two constructs: inside an edge pattern or outside an edge pattern.
 The following query demonstrates the former, where we assign a variable of `p` to our path within the edge pattern production.
 ```
 FROM    GRAPH GelpGraph